Alvearie/de-identification/docs/masking-config-overview.md

 # Introduction to the Data De-Identification service configuration
-This topic describes how to configure the behavior of the IBM Data De-Identification service.
+This topic describes how to configure the behavior of the Data De-Identification service.

 ## Masking configuration options